 Tonight, she came and gave him an unforgettable thrashing.
 He didn’t forget his name like she did.
 But he forgot to tell her to gather her things and take them with her; he promised to be stern.
 But now he lay down like a sated cat, weak, his bones felt like ice blocks and he just wished they wouldn’t melt.

 One day, she said: “My roommate is so annoying.
 I will just go to work from here for a week.”
-A statement of fact, not a permission.
+A statement of fact, not a permission-seeking one.
 She stayed for over one month.
 He wasn’t so comfortable but he kept quiet.
 She was useful.
 She took care of his most demanding chores, cooking and organizing and cleaning his two rooms.
 And the early morning matches calmed his nerves and giddied his brain.

 The day she said I missed my period, nearly all her most important wears were in his place and he knew she had won.
 He felt ambushed.
 He was however not mad at her; he saw her coming with a quiver and he provided her with the arrows.
 Now, there were so many arrows on his body and he was bleeding with the opening gambit of unprepared marriage and fatherhood.